kidkicksam76/blackclover-mod/README.md

 kidkick76- sorry if i dont respond in time im working on my java corses while im doing this

-np im trying to fixx the thing with gradle...when will u able to call?i can be for 5 hours prob
+yolte-np im trying to fixx the thing with gradle...when will u able to call?i can be for 5 hours prob

+kidkick76-i can start a call in about 5 hours no guarantees if not it will be like 6-7 hours